ucr-hpcc/hpcc_slurm_examples/singularity/README.md

 ```

 ## Submit
-Once you have setup you job you can submit it to the cluster with the following command:
+Once you have setup your data directory, you can submit your job to the cluster with the following command:

 ```bash
 wget https://raw.githubusercontent.com/ucr-hpcc/hpcc_slurm_examples/master/singularity/metaerg_job.sh